zeromq/pyzmq/README.rst

 -------

-On Windows, libzmq.dll will be copied into the zmq directory, and installed along with pyzmq, so you shouldn't need to edit your PATH.
+On Windows, libzmq.dll will be copied into the zmq directory, and installed along with pyzmq, so you shouldn't need to edit your ``PATH``.

 It is best to compile both ØMQ and PyØMQ with Microsoft Visual Studio 2008.
 You should not need to use mingw.
+If you build libzmq with MSVS 2010, then there will be issues in error handling, because there will be a mismatch between error numbers.

 Current testing indicates that running